 Thanks

-We are very grateful for support from Sussex Community Foundation, Enjoolata Foundation, Chalk Cliff Trust and the National Lottery Heritage Fund, National Lottery players, donations from St. Andrew’s GP Surgery, Sussex Crisis Fund, Lewes Town Council, the Big Lottery Local Connections Fund, and Lewes District Council.
+We are very grateful for support over the years from Sussex Community Foundation, Enjoolata Foundation, Chalk Cliff Trust and the National Lottery Heritage Fund, National Lottery players, donations from St. Andrew’s GP Surgery, Sussex Crisis Fund, Lewes Town Council, the Big Lottery Local Connections Fund, and Lewes District Council.
 Thanks too for donations of plants and tools from individuals and from Fi’s Yard, Waitrose and Notcutts Garden Centre.
 Thanks too for the special discounts and advice from Rotherview Nurseries, Goldcliff and Lewes Garden Centres.